 Specifically, DL 3.3 notes that in addition to other problems already cited in previous Lessons Identified, CSDP in particular has not been very useful as a conflict prevention tool.
-This problem is traceable to not only a lack of resources and political differences among EU member states; it also stems from what the authors of this report call the ‘human factor’: differing interpretations about what ‘conflict prevention’ involves, and a corresponding gap between CPP policy and practice owing in part to those differing interpretations.
+This problem is traceable to not only a lack of resources and political differences among EU member states; it also stems from what the authors of this report call the ‘human factor’: differing interpretations about what ‘conflict prevention’ involves, and a corresponding gap between conflict prevention and peacebuilding policy and practice owing in part to those differing interpretations.
 These different interpretations are apparent across a range of EU actors/partners and can involve the time frame of the interventions (i.e., short versus long-term), the targets of the interventions (i.e., state versus societal stakeholder), the end goals of the interventions, and other factors.

 Reports on integrating conflict prevention in CSDP, EU trade policy and EU development policy

 Published: 30 November 2017

 [PDF, ~1.4MB; click to access]